NuevoFoundation/workshops/content/english/python-tensorflow/progress_update_3.md

 To verify that your code is correct up to this checkpoint, please compare your code against the example code provided below.

+{{% notice info %}}

+If you would like to test the following code, visit <a href="https://colab.research.google.com/drive/1yrUcfMw8H9XbfJ8USITjErpRpBQrl_Sf?usp=sharing" target="_blank">this link</a>

+To edit this code, click on the 'Copy to Drive' button to make a personal copy of this notebook.
+Make sure you are logged in to your Google account.

+{{% notice warning %}}
+### If you are using a Nuevo Google account temporarily
+Once you make a copy, please make sure to replace the "Copy of" with your name, along with the file name.
+This will be on the top left corner of your notebook.
+{{% /notice%}}

+{{% /notice %}}

 ```python
 def plot_image(i, predictions_array, true_label, img):
   true_label, img = true_label[i], img[i]